exoplatform/exo-documentation/docs/Manage-Space.rst

 Also, you can easily change the applications display order with *Move After* or *Move Before*.

-Every change is automatically saved and the new applications order is available after a refresh.
+All changes are automatically saved and the new order is applied after reloading the page.

 .. _Join-Leave-Space: